Small Business Grants In Texas

 1. Veterans

-The Small Business Administration (SBA) hosts the VBOC.
-They help with business development services such as training, counseling, and referring resource partners.
+The Small Business Administration (SBA) hosts the VBOC program.
+They help veterans who are interested in starting or growing a small business with various business development services and funding.

 The VBOC supports veterans, women veterans, military spouses, service members, Service-disabled veterans, and Reserve and National Guard members.